flipz357/flipz357.github.io/index.md

 ### Teaching and Supervising

-I have taught courses on diverse topics, and supervised Bachelor and Master theses.
+I have taught courses on diverse topics, and I have supervised several Bachelor and Master theses.
 Please see [this page](https://www.juriopitz.com/university) for more information.

 ### Invited talks